-A. At least 90 calendar days prior to issuing a notice of proposed action based on unacceptable performance, the Office will issue a performance warning letter to the employee. - B. The performance warning will state: - 1.
-Those critical elements in which the employee's performance is considered to be unacceptable and in what way(s) it is unacceptable; - 2.
-Instances, specifically described, which support the allegations of unacceptability; - 3.
+- A. At least 90 calendar days prior to issuing a notice of proposed action based on unacceptable performance, the Office will issue a notice of unacceptable performance (also known as a Performance Improvement Plan or PIP) to the employee. - B. The notice of unacceptable performance will state: - 1.
+Those critical elements and performance standards in which the employee's performance is considered to be unacceptable and in what way(s) it is unacceptable; - 2.
+Instance(s), specifically described, which support the allegations of unacceptability; - 3.
 What the employee must do to improve his/her performance so that it is acceptable; - 4.
 That the employee is expected to show improvement and the failure to show such improvement or to reach an acceptable level of performance in the items cited may result in reduction in grade or removal; and - 5.
-That the employee will be counseled during the 90 calendar day period concerning his/her performance. - C. The employee may be accompanied by a representative of his/her choice when the letter is issued.
-The employee and/or representative may ask questions to clarify information in the warning letter. - D. Upon receipt of the warning letter, an employee may request a meeting with his/her supervisor to discuss the contents of the warning letter. - E. The Union agrees not to grieve either the substance or procedural aspects of this letter until a final decision is issued which orders the employee removed or downgraded.
+That the employee will be counseled during the 90 calendar day period concerning his/her performance. - A. Within the first biweek, the supervisor and the employee will meet to discuss assistance from the agency to help the employee improve performance, including the meetings that will be scheduled during the performance improvement period. - 1.
+The assistance will be related to the area(s) and instance(s) of unacceptable performance identified in the notice of unacceptable performance.
+For example, if the employee is unacceptable in the area of production, the assistance should focus on improving production. - 2.
+Assistance requires a good faith effort to help the employee improve his/her performance in the area(s) of unacceptable performance.
+Documents illustrating the deficiencies should be used.
+Assistance may include, but is not limited to: coaching, mentoring, on-the-job instruction, recommendations on how to improve performance, and other developmental activities and feedback designed to help improve employee performance. - 3.
+The manager should review the employee's progress on a continuing basis throughout the improvement period, and provide timely feedback regarding the